amirbawab/AVR-cheat-sheet/programmer/README.md

 <img src="https://raw.githubusercontent.com/amirbawab/AVR/master/programmer/images/connections-10.jpg"/>

 ### Compile and upload
-To compile your C program and upload the generated hex to the ATmega328p, use the <a href="script/upload.sh">upload.sh</a> file as follow:
+To compile your C program and upload the generated hex to the ATmega328p, use the <a href="script/ATmega328-upload.sh">ATmega328-upload.sh</a> file as follow:
 ```
+DEVICE="usbtiny" # For Pocket AVR Programer
+DEVICE="usbasp"  # For USBASP USBISP AVR Programmer
-sudo ./script/upload.sh /path/to/program.c
+sudo ./script/upload.sh ${DEVICE} /path/to/program.c
 ```

 ### Resources